Occupational Safety and Health

 • Labor Safety Committee

-• Internal communication, providing consultation, and reporting procedures
+• Internal communication, consultation, and complaint procedures

 Health Protection

-• Regular operation environment inspections
+• Regular inspections of operational environments

 Training and education